- Full Description

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to firstname.lastname@example.org .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 366:Under Style, point 4, "Inin the Properties window" should read "In the Properties window".

 On page 386:Under 'Miscellaneous Changes' the words "but4.0 before you leave" should be "but before you leave".